Lecturer in Media Production, Digital Artist, and

-Lead modules, lectures, seminars and workshops in Media Production, Employability and Contemporary Media Theory and Critical Studies.
+Lead and contributed to modules, lectures, seminars and workshops in Media Production, Employability and Contemporary Media Theory and Critical Studies.

 Dissertation Supervisor for BA , BAM and MA dissertaions.